aielcbmDev/WeatherTechTask/README.md

 Ktor is a networking framework from JetBrains, designed from the ground up for Kotlin and Kotlin Multiplatform.
 Its key advantages are:

-- Multiplatform by Design: It allows sharing the exact same networking code across Android, iOS, and other platforms, which is its main advantage in a KMP context.
+- **Multiplatform by Design**: It allows sharing the exact same networking code across Android, iOS, and other platforms, which is its main advantage in a KMP context.
-- Coroutine-First: It is built on Kotlin coroutines, offering a clean, modern API for handling asynchronous operations.
+- **Coroutine-First**: It is built on Kotlin coroutines, offering a clean, modern API for handling asynchronous operations.
-- Modular and Flexible: Ktor uses a plugin system, allowing you to include only the features you need, such as serialization, logging, or authentication.
+- **Modular and Flexible**: Ktor uses a plugin system, allowing you to include only the features you need, such as serialization, logging, or authentication.

-### Koin VS Dagger-Hilt
+### Koin vs. Dagger-Hilt

 Dagger-Hilt is Google's recommended DI library for Android.
 Its main strength lies in compile-time safety—it generates code during the build process, which catches dependency errors before the app